 Safety risks – Noise

-THE HSE Unit has established a map with hazardous noise levels (>80 dB(A)) in CERN buildings, which is available on the GIS Portal.
+THE HSE Unit has established a map of noise levels on the CERN, which is available on the GIS Portal.
 To access the noise map: Click on the "Data" tab -> "Thematic Map" -> "Safety Management" -> "Noise Risk".

 Contents